 Causes of Androgenetic Alopecia in Women

 What causes this?
 Well, if its Androgenetic then the cause is a genetic predisposition.
 However there are myriads of other causes of thinning hair.
 However, when you don’t know the cause of your hair loss, a multi-faceted approach is best.
-Combining both growth stimulants (LASER LIGHT THERAPY) and antiandrogens into a preliminary treatment regimen is a very wise, and effective method for tackling this problem today.
+Combining growth stimulants (LASER LIGHT THERAPY) with PRP (Platelet Rich Plasma) into a preliminary treatment regimen is a very wise, and effective method for tackling this problem today.

 Treatments for Androgenetic Alopecia in Women

 Luckily many women who have Androgenetic Alopecia respond well to various treatments.
-FDA approved Laser Therapy is currently the most effective form of treatment today.
+FDA approved (LLLT) LOW-LEVEL LASER LIGHT THERAPY is currently the most effective form of treatment today.
 Laser STOPS the progression of hair loss in 85% of patients who undergo treatment with the opportunity to promote REGROWTH to dormant follicles.
-Guci Image is a leader in the field of Laser Therapy with over a decade of experience in successfully treating clients suffering from Androgenetic Alopecia.
+GUCI IMAGE is a leader in the field of Laser Therapy with almost two decades of experience in successfully treating clients suffering from Androgenetic Alopecia.
 Early diagnosis is always essential for success in any treatment program.